-Pursuant to the terms of our Revolving Credit Facility, our term loans and unsecured notes, we are subject to customary operating covenants and maintenance of various financial ratios.
+Pursuant to the terms of our Revolving Credit Facility, 2018 Term Loan and unsecured notes, we are subject to customary operating covenants and maintenance of various financial ratios

-Failure to comply with any of the covenants under our Revolving Credit Facility, our term loans, unsecured notes or other debt instruments could result in a default under one or more of our debt instruments.
+Failure to comply with any of the covenants under our Revolving Credit Facility, 2018 Term Loan, unsecured notes or other debt instruments could result in a default under one or more of our debt instruments.
 This could cause our lenders to accelerate the timing of payments and could therefore have a material adverse effect on our business, operations, financial condition and liquidity.
-In addition, our ability to draw on our Revolving Credit Facility or incur other unsecured debt in the future could be restricted by the debt covenants.
+In addition, our ability to draw on our Revolving Credit Facility or incur other unsecured debt in the future could be restricted by the debt covenants

-As of December 31, 2022, we were in compliance with the covenants related to our Revolving Credit Facility, 2018 Term Loan and unsecured notes.
+As of December 31, 2021, we were in compliance with the covenants related to our Revolving Credit Facility, 2018 Term Loan and unsecured notes.